vamshireddy09/dropbox-integration/README.md

-# Getting Started
+# About

 * This application allows you to upload and download files from your Droppbox App provided you have the access token of the App.
 * The Rest enpoints exposed here can be accessed via PostMan.

+## Requirements to access the application

-* To use the application first you have to create a new App in your Dropbox.
-Then generate the app key to proceed further.
+* Create a new Dropbox App in [App Console](https://www.dropbox.com/developers/apps).
+* Then Generate the access token for your App.
+(We will use it later to access the APIs)

-* It exposes following Rest endpoints
+## It exposes following Rest endpoints

 * 1) API to Register your Dropbox App Access token
      ```